aws-samples/ecs-pipeline-inject-envoy-sidecar/README.md

 git config --global user.email you@example.com
 ```

-Clone the service git repo for *hello-web* and copy in the supplied service configuration files:
+Clone the service git repo for *hello-web* (from the *hello-web* service pipeline stack) and copy in the supplied service configuration files:
 ```
 web_repo_url=$(aws cloudformation describe-stacks \
   --stack-name hello-web-pipeline \